hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

   - **Why not latest?** The labs seem to use 20.04 (as of W25), so I'm matching it
 - `mininet`: Specifies the name of the instance

-It'll take under <5m to install, then SSH into it:
+It'll take <5m to install, then SSH into it:

 ```bash
 ssh mininet@orb